pri22296/progressindicator/docs/quickstart.rst

-Although the extensions provided by default should be enough, but you can always create your own extensions by subclassing `progress_manager.base.BaseExtension`.
+Although the extensions provided by default should be enough, but you can always create your own extensions by subclassing :class:`~.BaseExtension`.
 More detail on this can be found in the API Reference.

-Every extension should call the `__init__` method of the BaseExtension class by passing a list of strings as `requirements`.
+Every extension should call the :meth:`~.BaseExtension.__init__` method of the `BaseExtension` class by passing a list of strings as ``requirements``.
 The strings which can be passed are known as tags.
 Following is the list of all supported tags.

 * value
 * max_value